The-Marcy-Lab-School/react-router-robot-army/README.md

 Finally, build out the page for the path `/robots/:id`.
 When a user clicks a robot on the `/` page, the URL should change to `/robots/:id` where the the ID of the robot is in the URL.
 Your app should render the `BotSpecs` component.

-Once you have the `BotSpecs` showing up, you will need to update this presentational component to diaplay for every robot:
+Once you have the `BotSpecs` showing up, you will need to update this presentational component to display for every robot:

 - Avatar Image
 - Robot Name